- Course Duration:

 - How can we correlate and inscribe it into a broader European and global history and how does it change it?

-- How did ideological imperatives balanced with pragmatics ones within the party-state model?
+- How did ideological imperatives balance with pragmatics ones within the party-state model?

 - How domestic and international circumstances drastically changed throughout Soviet history?